 Secure The Cloud

-Securing your use of the cloud is important and can be done with a cloud access security broker (CASB).
-This is a software tool that sits between your computer infrastructure and the cloud provider’s infrastructure as an extra layer of security.
+Securing your use of the cloud is important and can be done with a cloud access security broker (CASB) from somewhere like Fortinet (https://www.fortinet.com/products/cloud-access-security-broker).
+The best way to describe it is that it is a software tool that sits between your computer infrastructure and the cloud provider’s infrastructure as an extra layer of security.
 It will block malware and monitor any unusual activity, notifying you immediately of anything it considers to be a threat.
 If a user violates your policy, it will encrypt your files so that information stays secure.
 At Hdd Mag, this concept is explained in far more detail, along with many other tips for keeping your data safe.

 Advanced Passwords Can Help Prevent Hacking